 How do I know if I’m spotting before a period?

 First and foremost, let’s define “spotting” so we’re all on the same page.
-Spotting refers to any light bleeding that occurs outside your normal period flow.
+Spotting refers to any light bleeding before period and outside your normal period flow.
 So if your period was supposed to start on say a Monday, you may experience some drops of blood starting on the Saturday or Sunday before.

 Typically, spotting is so light that it’s not nearly enough to soak a pad or pantiliner, although still noticeable.
 You also may only notice it when you wipe.